Latest Developments of Xylella fastidiosa in the EU territory

 On 30 June 2017, the Spanish Authorities notified the presence of X. fastidiosa subsp. multiplex in Alicante (Autonomous Region of Valencia).
 Almond plants are the main host plants found infected so far, although positive cases have been also recently reported on plants of rosemary, myrtle-leaf milkwort, Helichrysum italicum and other few spontaneous plants.Surveys activities are ongoing with movement restrictions in place (see demarcated area).

 Lastly, on 10 April 2018, the Spanish Authorities also notified the Commission of the first presence of X. fastidiosa susp. multiplex on one olive plant in open field, in Spain mainland, in the Autonomous Region of Madrid.
 The area was demarcated and eradication measures being taken, and movement of specified plants out of that area blocked.
 Surveys are ongoing.

 Rest of the EU territory

-All Member States must carry out annual surveys for the presence of Xylella fastidiosa in their territory on the entire list of specified plants (Annex I of Decision (EU) 2015/789).
+All Member States must carry out annual surveys for the presence of Xylella fastidiosa in their territory on the entire list of specified plants.
 Any positive finding must be reported to the Commission and other Member States at the latest within 8 working days following the day of confirmation of the presence of Xylella fastidiosa.